securesecrets/SPIPs/SPIP-GOV-0.md

 ## Gov-Committees
 Allows other elected parties to have proposal parameters different from the general user base.
 These proposals can be restricted to a closed set of messages called CommitteeMsg, this prevents specific committees from creating off-topic proposals, and limit their overall network power.
+If committee members is ```None``` then anyone can use it, if the array is empty, then no one can use it.

 Default committees to keep in mind are:
 * ```Public``` - This encompasses all stakers